 Vehicle accidents can be confusing for everyone involved.
 Even though a crash is over in seconds, the process of dealing with it takes much longer than that.
-Today, the SMA Law Group wants to discuss the laws surrounding reporting an accident.
+Today, the SMT Legal wants to discuss the laws surrounding reporting an accident.
 While it may seem cut and dry when it comes to calling the police, there are certain situations in which they may not show up.
 If you have any questions and need to speak with a PA car crash lawyer, call us today.

 When the accident is serious

 If you have been involved in a serious accident in which anyone involved was injured, you must report it to the authorities immediately.
 Dealing with injuries is the most important thing that needs to happen in the aftermath of a crash.
 For serious accidents, the police will generate an accident report with their initial findings.

 In some cases, particularly accidents with catastrophic injuries or fatalities, the police may be required to reconstruct the accident scene as part of their investigation.